MikeDuran-git/BusinessModel-Website-Project/README.md

 ## Possible Technologies to use: (to be discussed)
 - Docker Container (favorable)
 - html, css
-- Rstudio ??? (for data analysis... to be discussed.)

 ## TODO:
 Meeting Rym Mike to confirm the architecture of the website: